-Managing both species simultaneously produced drastically different outcomes than single species management in our first model experiment comparing outcomes in a single species versus two-species management scenario.
-In scenarios in which species 1 began as the dominant species, stocking and harvest reductions could be used separately or in combination to maintain the dominance of this species.
+Managing both species simultaneously produced different outcomes than single species management in our first model experiment comparing outcomes in a single species versus two-species management scenario.
+In scenarios in which species 1 began as the dominant species, the areas above the isoclines describe stocking and harvest reductions which could be used separately or in combination, at different magnitudes, to maintain species 1 dominance.
 As harvest increased, stocking was required to maintain the stable state and retain dominance; higher harvest resulted in greater stocking need.
-However, when management of species 1 and species 2 co-occurs, the options for managers expanded from stocking and harvest regulations for species 1 to stocking and harvest regulations for both species, doubling the number of options available to achieve desired outcomes.
-In this scenario in which both species are managed (Figure 2), the manager can regulate harvest on both species and stocks species 1 in order to allow species 1 to dominate over species 2.
-When species 1 is established as the dominant species and a small amount of fishing mortality is applied on species 2, the system is able to maintain species 1 dominance under all but the most intense harvest scenarios on species 1 with no stocking necessary.
-A small amount of stocking, in combination with species 2 harvest, was able to overcome extreme harvest effects and allow for species 1 to dominate across any harvest rate (Fig. 2).
+The counterintuitive response to stocking that has been well documented in previous work (Pine et al. 2009), occurred in our simulations as well.
+When managing only species 1, stocking species 1 can result in regime shifts when the number of fish stocked was too low.
+This occurred under all species 1 harvest levels except the very lowest (Fig 2).
+However, when the manager considers the interaction between species, the options expand from stocking and harvest regulations for species 1 to stocking and harvest regulations for both species, doubling the number of options available to the manager.
+When species 1 is established as the dominant species and a small amount of fishing mortality is applied on species 2, the system can maintain species 1 dominance under all but the most intense harvest scenarios on species 1 with no stocking necessary.
+Allowing increased harvest on species 2, in combination with a small amount of species 1 stocking, was able to overcome extreme harvest effects and allow for species 1 to dominate across any harvest rate (Fig. 2).
+In other words, accounting for the ecological interactions between species allowed the manager to use harvest of species 2 to increase the number of species 1 management options that would maintain its dominance.
 These analyses were also conducted in a model scenario where the undesirable species (species 2) was initially dominant and the management goal was to flip the system to favor species 1.
 The dynamics in that scenario mirror those presented in figure 2, but because of the initial dominance of species 2, the magnitude of management action (stocking or harvest) needed to flip to system towards species 1 is higher to account for initial dominance of species 2.

 Figure 2.
-Species 1 dominance isocline where areas above line represent species 1 stocking and harvest combinations that allow species 1 to dominate.
-Areas below the isoclines represent scenarios where species 2 dominates.
-Species 1 is initially dominant and the management goal is to maintain this dominance.
-Solid line indicates scenario in which species 2 is not harvested, while the dashed line indicates a scenario in which species 2 is harvested at rate of 2.
+Isoclines here separate different outcomes for two management approaches.
+Species 1 dominates in areas above line.
+Areas below the isoclines represent outcomes where species 2 dominates.
+In this model experiment, species 1 is initially dominant and the management goal is to maintain this dominance.
+Solid line separates outcomes when the manager considers species interactions, while the dashed line separates outcomes where the manager only manages species 1.

-Investigation of the interactive effects of management on both species revealed that there are different, and sometimes counter-intuitive management interventions that can lead to similar outcomes.
-Consideration of species interactions allow managers to combine direct management action (i.e. stocking) with indirect action (i.e. managing a competitor).
-Strategies can be implemented by themselves or in combination to achieve the same outcome (Figure 3).
-The trade-off between stocking and harvest of competitor is consistent across different levels of harvest on the desired species; only the magnitude of management action necessary changes.
-At low levels of species 2 harvest, stocking can be used to maintain the stable state of the system.
+Investigation of the interactive effects of management on both species revealed that species 1 dominance can be maintained through diverse management actions when accounting for interspecific interactions.
+Consideration of species interactions allowed managers to combine direct management action (i.e. stocking) with indirect action (i.e. managing a competitor); these strategies can be implemented singly or in combination to achieve the same outcome (Figure 3).
+The trade-off between stocking and harvest of the competitor is consistent across different levels of harvest on the desired species; only the magnitude of management action necessary changes.
+At low levels of species 2 harvest, more stocking is required to maintain the stable state of the system in which species 1 remains dominant.
 Managers can decrease stocking effort by encouraging harvest of species 2 in order to maintain the stable state of a system.